NorwoodAndBrixtonFoodbank/nbf-website/README.md

     * This has hot-reloading, so will update every time you save any TypeScript document.

 * Use `npm run lint_fix` to get ESLint to try and fix any linting mistakes, and to report anything it cannot fix.

+* Use `npm run build` to make an optimised build - you'll need to do this before running tests.

 * Use `npm run test` to run all tests.
 This will run both component and integration tests (which will stop if any fail).
   * Can single out test suites with: